THE YEARLY READER

 For 2000, the Mets were salivating to continue their upward spiral as the burden of controversy shifted over to the Braves, thanks to a good ol’ Southern boy who closed out games for Atlanta with a wicked fastball—and opened his mouth with an equally wicked tongue.

-Fortunately for Rocker, Roger Clemens would take over as public enemy number one among Mets fans a few weeks later.
+Fortunately for Rocker, Roger Clemens would take over as Public Enemy #1 among Mets fans a few weeks later.

 And when Piazza first came to the plate, that’s exactly what Clemens did.
 In the head.